Giankrp/Giankrp/README.md

 Hi there!
 I'm Gian Ruiz, a passionate developer from Colombia.
 Welcome to my personal GitHub page!
 Here's a little bit about me:

-- 🏫 I am a student at Henry, where I'm exploring the fascinating world of Web Development & Cybersecurity.
+- 🏫 I am a student at Henry, where I'm exploring the fascinating world of Web Development and Systems Programming
-- 🌍 Fluent in Spanish, English, and a bit of Portuguese.
+- 🌍 Fluent in Spanish, English.
-- 🔎 Currently, I'm focused on learning more about Cybersecurity, Rust, and TypeScript.
-- 🌟 My main programming languages are JavaScript and Python.
+- 🌟 My main programming languages are JavaScript, go and crystal.
 - 💻 I enjoy working on both Windows and Linux.
 - 🚩 My primary area of interest is web development.
-- 🖌️ In addition to coding, I love drawing and design.
-- 🎵 I have a strong passion for rock argentino, jazz, and blues.
 - ⬛ I believe in keeping things simple and minimalist.
-- 💎 You can find me on Discord as acccord_.
+- 💎 You can find me on Discord as Gian.

 ## Some of My Tools and Technologies